carbon-language/carbon-lang/llvm/docs/ReportingGuide.rst

 First of all, please do not feel like you may be a burden to us by reporting incidents.
 We consider reports an opportunity for us to act: by knowing about an incident, we can act on it if appropriate, and reduce continuation of problematic behavior.
-If we don’t know, we can't learn or take any appropriate actions.
+If we don't know, we can't learn or take any appropriate actions.

 If you are not sure the situation being reported was a :doc:`Code of